ORBAT/S4QS-RS/README.md

     // AWS Redshift options.
     // Required.
     "Redshift": {
-      // if the Redshift cluster's status is anything but "available", try checking its status at intervals
+      /*if the Redshift cluster's status goes to anything but "available", pause all operation, and try checking its status at intervals of clusterAvailCheckInterval.
+When cluster goes back up, resume everything.

-      // of clusterAvailCheckInterval seconds until it's back up.
-Set this to -1 to bail out if the cluster
+        Set this to -1 to exit if the cluster becomes unavailable.

-      // becomes unavailable.
-      // Optional.
-Defaults to -1.
+        Optional.
+Defaults to -1. */
       "clusterAvailCheckInterval": 300,
       // Redshift connection string.
       // Required.